UCI-Networking-Group/rokustic/README.md

 After specifying the network interface, you will also be prompted for an output directory.
 The network traces captured during interaction with each app will be written to this output directory.
 There will be one network trace per app.
 The naming convention used for the network trace files is `app-<ID>.pcap` where `<ID>` is the ID of the app that was being automatically interacted with while the network trace was captured.

 # Scripts
 The `scripts` directory contains scripts that are related to Rokustic, but which are to be run as separate, standalone components.
+All scripts are written in Python 3.
+Dependencies (can be installed using `pip`): `requests`, `unicodecsv`.

+The Roku Channel Store crawlers were written for version 6 of the API backing the Roku Channel Store and were last verified as operational in early August 2020.
+Note that the scripts target the US version of the Roku Channel Store.

-## Crawling the Roku Channel Store for Available Channels
+## Crawling the Roku Channel Store for available channels
-The [`roku_channelstore_crawler.py`](/scripts/roku_channelstore_crawler.py) determines all currently available (free) Roku apps by crawling the [Roku Channel Store](https://channelstore.roku.com/).
-The script is written in Python 3.
+The [`roku_channelstore_crawler.py`](/scripts/roku_channelstore_crawler.py) script determines all currently available (free) Roku apps by crawling the [Roku Channel Store](https://channelstore.roku.com/).
 It expects a single argument, which specifies where to write its output:

 ```
 $ python3 roku_channelstore_crawler.py /home/rokustic/channelstore_crawl.csv